- Search The Registry

 - My Account

-Murray published a preliminary list of titles in 1900, requesting from the public donations of listed works, and suggestions.
+Murray published a preliminary list of titles in 1900, requesting public donations of listed works and suggestions.
 Soon his list grew to eleven hundred titles; his collection became the core of the Library of Congress's Colored Authors' Collection.
 Although Murray planned to expand this and create an encyclopedia of African American achievement, the project never received enough money to become a reality.
-Murray was widely acknowledged as an authority on African America.
+Murray was widely acknowledged as an authority in African America.

 He was also the first African American member of the Washington Board of Trade.
 He spoke before the House of Representatives about Jim Crow laws and the migration of African Americans from the rural south to urban areas.
 He was twice a delegate to the Republican National Convention and a member of many other councils and organizations.